mende1/mende1/README.md

 :books: Currently, I'm a Computer Science student at Federal University of Bahia (UFBA - in portuguese), Brazil.

-:clipboard: And volunteer at the Junior Enterprise of Computing Science InfoJr of UFBA ([@InfoJrUFBA](https://github.com/InfoJrUFBA)) where I'm member of Project Board, which I have interested in Infra & Sec, and Project Management.
+And volunteer at the Junior Enterprise of Computing Science InfoJr of UFBA ([@InfoJrUFBA](https://github.com/InfoJrUFBA)) where I'm member of Project Board, which I have interested in Infra & Sec, and Project Management. :green_heart:

 ---